By using this site, you agree to the Privacy Policy and Terms of Use.

 Instructions

-1. Prepare the beef: Pat dry the beef chuck roast with paper towels to ensure a clean sear.
-Season generously with salt, pepper, smoked paprika, and half the rosemary.
+1. Prepare the beef: Pat the roast dry and season with salt, pepper, smoked paprika, and half the rosemary to ensure even seasoning.

-3. Sear the beef: Add the roast and sear on all sides until a deep golden-brown crust forms, about 3-4 minutes per side.
-The fat assists in forming this flavorful crust while locking in moisture.
+3. Sear the beef: Sear on all sides until a deep golden-brown crust forms, about 3–4 minutes per side.
+Browning concentrates flavor via the Maillard reaction.

-4. Sauté the aromatics: Reduce heat to medium, add garlic and onions.
-Stir occasionally, cooking until soft and caramelized, about 6-8 minutes, enhancing richness and layering flavor.
+4. Sauté aromatics: Reduce heat to medium and cook garlic and onions until soft and caramelized, about 6–8 minutes.
+The fat carries aromatic compounds into the sauce.

-6. Slow cook and infuse fat: Return beef to the pot, including rendered fat.
-Cover and cook at low simmer or in a 300°F (150°C) oven for 30-40 minutes until fork-tender.
-The fat penetrates meat fibers, breaking them down and preserving juiciness.
+6. Slow cook and infuse: Return beef with rendered fat.
+Cover and simmer gently or use a 300°F (150°C) oven for 30–40 minutes until fork-tender.
+Slow heat allows fat to penetrate fibers and collagen to convert to gelatin.

-7. Finish with cream and butter: Remove beef and rest.
-Stir cream and remaining butter into the pan juices, simmering until slightly thickened, creating a silky sauce rich in fat that enhances mouthfeel.
+7. Finish the sauce: Remove the beef to rest.
+Stir cream and remaining butter into pan juices and reduce until slightly thickened for a silky finish.

 Chef’s Notes

-• For a dairy-free version, replace butter and cream with coconut milk and coconut oil for similar tenderness and richness.
+• For dairy-free cooking, use coconut milk and refined coconut oil for richness and mouthfeel.

 Nutrient Amount per Serving